 A call to action generates future engagement with your brand.
 Invite people to sign up for a future news list.
 Alternatively, you can give journalists the opportunity to sign up for an embargo list.
 The general idea is to build an audience which whom you can share stories with in the future.

 7) Ensure consistency

 When building a newsroom, it’s important to ensure consistency in both branding and tone.
-Keep the branding on your website, social media and media center consistent.
-Use the same colours with a similar layout of information.
+Keep the branding on your website, social media, and media center consistent.
+Use the same colors with a similar layout of information.

 Just as consistent branding is important, you also need to use a consistent tone to share information.

 Paying attention to consistency will give your brand a stronger identity.
 In turn, a strong brand identity gives your audience a better understanding of who you are.

 So you have a newsroom and it seems to be working well.
 Have you stopped to ask your audience how it’s working out for them?

 Understanding how your audience feels about your content will help you offer more valuable content.
 Feedback will help you understand what is working and what needs tweaking to meet your audience’s needs.

 At the end of the day, an online newsroom is a win-win for both you and your target audience.
 An organized newsroom will help you complement your media outreach efforts and secure coverage.
 Setting up your media center will also help you build trust and relationships with potential investors and clients.